 Additionally, it performs above the expected for a domestic grinder.
-Whether you’re a hardcore espresso fan or want a quality cup of coffee without spending thousands of dollars, the Mignon Specialita is a perfect choice.
+Whether you’re a hardcore espresso fan or want a quality cup of coffee without spending thousands of dollars, the Mignon Specialita is perfect.

 Alternatives to the Eureka Mignon Specialita

 There are several alternatives to the Eureka Mignon Specialita espresso grinder.
-Yet, it’s hard to think of a better option for a domestic espresso grinder at this price point.
+Yet, at this price point, it’s hard to think of a better option for a domestic espresso grinder.

-The Eureka Mignon series offers decent alternatives itself, but I won’t focus on Eureka products, for the sake of balance.
+The Eureka Mignon series offers decent alternatives, but I won’t focus on Eureka products for balance.
 Moreover, most Eureka Mignon grinders are dedicated espresso gear.

-If you’re looking for a grinder that performs better for drip and filter brews, you can find good alternatives.
+You can find good alternatives if you’re looking for a grinder that performs better for drip and filter brews.
 Additionally, you can find more affordable options if you want to compromise on some things.